 If you wish to study at foundation level, you will receive the ISCP Certificate in Canine Behaviour on completion.
 This does not enable you to work professionally with dogs.
 The next level, the intermediate course, results in the ISCP Intermediate Certificate in Canine Behaviour.
 You will receive Associate Membership of ICAN when you enrol on these courses.

 The Advanced Diploma course is level 6, the equivalent to a degree, so you will need to have already gained a qualification in dog behavior in order to enroll.
 You can find out more here.

 We also offer other diploma courses: the ISCP Certified Dog Trainer course, the Diploma in Canine Nutrition, Diploma in Raw Feeding, and Diploma in Safe Dog Handling.
 Our Certificate courses are in Canine Behaviour, Pet Bereavement Counselling, Animal Assisted Intervention, and Assistance Dog Trainer.

 How does the study process work?

 Your course files will be sent by email once you have enrolled with the ISCP, and you will be allocated a personal tutor who will guide and support you through your studies.
 Your written coursework, some of which is based on practical work, will be sent by email to your tutor on completion of each unit, and your tutor will assess and return this to you and to our principal.
 After Unit 4 you will receive your Certificate in Canine Behaviour as a .jpg file.
 After Unit 11 you will receive your Intermediate Certificate in Canine Behaviour.
-After Unit 17 (your thesis) you’ll receive your Diploma as a .jpg file and your glossy printed diploma will be posted to you.
+After Unit 17 (your thesis) you’ll receive your Diploma as a .jpg file and PDF file.

 You can choose to study up to your level of interest, or you can pay for and study the diploma course unit by unit or in three stages if you’d rather spread the cost: certificate, intermediate and part 3 of the diploma.